 It’s that time of year again, our first playoff projections.

-This is where we take the 23 automatic bids, nine of which are not yet set, then figure out at-large bids, some of which will lose between now and Selection Sunday, then seed them and pair them up logically â€¦ or fiscally â€¦ or geographically â€¦ or fiscally, depending on the bracket.
+This is where we take the 23 automatic bids, 11 of which are not yet set, then figure out at-large bids, some of which will lose between now and Selection Sunday, then seed them and pair them up logically â€¦ or fiscally â€¦ or geographically â€¦ or fiscally, depending on the bracket.

 In doing this every year, we have to toe a fine line.
 We can call some conference races, leave some open, pretend we know what’s going to happen, or ignore what has yet to be played.
 This is an inexact science, but it’s an attempt to look at the entire field using the NCAA’s stated selection/seeding criteria.
-But you can’t simply try to project one bracket in isolation.
+But you can’t simply try to project one bracket by itself.
 How do you know if there are eight West teams getting into the field, and not seven or nine or 10?

 First, the basics:

 Thirty-two teams will form four eight-team brackets.
 And we know the champions of 23 conferences will get an automatic bid to the playoffs.
 Three bids (Pool B) are set aside for independents or members of non-automatic bid conferences.
 The remaining six bids go to what’s called Pool C, which is everyone left over.